 So, all these are some of the best ways to fix Android Auto not working on Android 10.

-Android Auto is one of the best feature that helps to make your car smarter.
+Android Auto is one of the best features that help to make your car smarter.
 But sometimes, it stops working and an error message occurs saying “Android Auto Not Working”.
-This blog completely discuss about how to fix Android auto not working after update.
+This blog completely discusses how to fix Android Auto stopped working after Android 11/12 update.

 Further, if you have any questions or queries then kindly mention them in below comment section